 With today's fear infused environment we find it best to transition to a virtual practice where we will continue to serve patients with severe, chronic issues.
-Each patient is welcome to contact the clinic to see if their files will remain open if they would like to utilize the new format.
+Each patient is welcome to contact our practice to see if they would like to utilize the new format.

 The dispensary will also remain open as an online store and is currently available to all patients and non-patients alike.
 You can buy your medications and supplements online and either have them shipped to you or you can go to our pick up location in Redding to collect them after they have been purchased online.